Dye-pigment-ink-differences

 Water Resistance

 • Dye inks are generally less water-resistant compared to pigment inks.
-Dye inks can be more susceptible to smudging or running when they come into contact with water and moisture.
+Dye inks can be more susceptible to smudging when they come into contact with water.

 • Pigment inks offer greater water resistance and are more suitable for applications where printed materials may be exposed to water or moisture, such as labels used on refrigerated products.